 Some people also have trouble breathing, sore throats, and other issues that can become panic attack triggers.
 Many of those with nighttime GERD do not notice that they have any symptoms at night unless they wake up, and even if they wake up they simply deal with the discomfort and go back to sleep.

-But others are not so lucky, and it's possible that their anxiety and GERD creates powerful panic attacks.
+But others with tendencies toward anxiety are not so lucky, and it's possible that their anxiety and GERD combine to increase the likelihood of nocturnal panic attacks.

-Hyperventilation syndrome is another disorder that has been linked to causing and contributing to panic attacks.
+Hyperventilation syndrome is another disorder that may cause and contribute to panic attacks.
 In fact, some believe that panic attacks cause hyperventilation syndrome to turn into its own separate condition – a condition that eventually triggers panic attacks.

-Hyperventilation syndrome is when your body essentially breathes "too shallow."
-The problem with shallow breathing is not that you are getting an inadequate supply of oxygen.
-The problem with shallow breathing is that you are letting out too much carbon dioxide.
-Carbon dioxide is needed in your body for it to operate, and when you breathe too shallow you don't give your body enough time to create carbon dioxide while breathing out the CO2 still inside of your body.
+Hyperventilation syndrome is when your body essentially breathes "too rapidly."
+The problem with shallow breathing is not that you are getting an inadequate supply of oxygen, but that you are letting out too much carbon dioxide.
+Carbon dioxide is needed in your body for it to operate, and when you breathe too rapidly, you don't give your body enough time to restore the balance of CO2 inside your body.
+This can lead to constriction of blood vessels, reduced blood flow to the brain and a host of anxiety symptoms.

-Most people with hyperventilation syndrome have no problems sleeping at night, so this isn't the most common cause of panic attacks while sleeping.
-But some people's hyperventilation disorder is so problematic that they do take shallow or fast breaths at night, start to hyperventilate, and ultimately trigger a panic attack.
+Most people with hyperventilation syndrome may not necessarily have problems sleeping at night, so this isn't the most common cause of panic attacks while sleeping.
+But, some people's hyperventilation disorder is so problematic that they do take shallow or fast breaths at night as well.
+This may cause hyperventilation and ultimately trigger a nocturnal panic attack.

 Nightmares, Night Terrors, and Night Anxiety

 Finally, anything that can cause you anxiety while you sleep can also conceivably cause panic attacks.
 Once again, it's a problem with hyperventilation.
 While having a nightmare, for example, you may be reacting to your dream by breathing quickly as though scared or running.
-This can cause you to hyperventilate in your sleep, when wakes you up and triggers a panic attack.
+This can cause you to hyperventilate in your sleep, which may cause a nocturnal panic attack.

 How to Respond to Sleeping Panic Attacks